-You can't achieve your goals if you don't have confidence in yourself.
-Look back at all the successes you have had in your life and become aware of your own strength.
+You can use your Do not reach goalsif you don't have any confidence in yourself.
+Look back at all the successes you have already had in your life and become aware of your own strength.
 In this context, consider the self-fulfilling prophecy: If you're convinced you can't do something, you'll be right.
-But the same is also true the other way round!
+However, the same is also true the other way around!

 4. be ready to work for your goals

 Nothing comes from nothing!
 This well-known saying is very true.
 It is not enough to set your goals only theoretically.
 In order for them to become reality, you must work towards them in a concrete and determined manner.
 Don't shy away from possible additional effort, but think about the result!